Baras, Rizal: Sikaran

 Baras is also the home of the Philippines' native martial arts', Sikaran.
 This ancient martial art was popular among the farmers in the village of Bara even before the Spanish conquest of the Philippine archipelago in 1521.

-Hari Osias Banaag, founder of the Global Sikaran Federation and diplomat for the traditional game, attended and was warmly received at the UNESCO Collective Consultation Meeting on the Preservation and the Promotion of Traditional Sports and Game (TSG).
-Hari Osias Banaag is an appointed member of Ad hoc Advisory Committee Traditional Sports and Games, UNESCO(TSG).
+Hari Osias Banaag, founder of the Global Sikaran Federation and diplomat for the traditional game, is an appointed member of the Ad hoc Advisory Committee at the UNESCO Collective Consultation Meeting on the Preservation and the Promotion of Traditional Sports and Game (TSG).

 Education

 The Baras Schools District Office governs all educational institutions within the municipality.
 It oversees the management and operations of all private and public, from primary to secondary schools.